-- ➔ The two UK HQ Office buildings monitored in HARMONAC were very close in terms of occupancy type and activities. - ➔ One was new at the start of monitoring and used the very latest 'advice' on trying to achieve a low energy design (variable speed drives, low fresh air rates, chilled beams, low energy daylight linked lighting, etc) - → The other was a 1988 building with that era plant and controls. - $\rightarrow$ They both used a nearly identical amount of HVAC energy per m. - ➔ The benefits of 'energy efficient' HVAC components can potentially be negated by poor design and operating decisions.
+- ➔ The two London, UK HQ Office buildings monitored in HARMONAC were very close in terms of occupancy type and activities. - ➔ One was new at the start of monitoring and used the very latest 'advice' on trying to achieve a low energy design (variable speed drives, low fresh air rates, chilled beams, low energy daylight linked lighting, etc) - ➔ The other was a 1988 building with that era plant which was gradually being updated. - \rightarrow They both used a nearly identical amount of HVAC energy per m2. - Even the 'experts' don't really understand the implications of their design decisions on achieved 'in-use' energy performance - ➔ The benefits of 'energy efficient' HVAC components can potentially be negated by poor design and operating decisions.